AlaaSHafeez/DevOps-Ass./README.md

       master_node_type = "t3.medium"

 8. Run
   >>  terraform init.

 9. We are now ready to execute a Terraform plan that will let us know about all the resources that Terraform will create for us.
   >>	terraform plan -var-file=config/${env}.tfvars

 10. Now that we have confirmed that the plan command works, we are ready for terraform apply.
   >>   terraform apply -var-file=config/${env}.tfvars

   -----------------------------------------------------------------------------------------------------------------------------------------------------------

   NOW we will be using Ansible as our deployment tool:

+1. Install Python 3, Ansible, and the openshift module:
+  >>	sudo apt update && sudo apt install -y python3 && sudo apt install -y python3-pip && sudo pip3 install ansible && sudo pip3 install openshift

+2. Pip installs binaries under a hidden directory in the user’s home folder.
+We need to add this directory to the $PATH variable:
+  >>	echo "export PATH=$PATH:~/.local/bin" >> ~/.bashrc && . ~/.bashrc

+3. Install the Ansible role necessary for deploying a Jenkins instance:
+  >>	ansible-galaxy install geerlingguy.jenkins

+4. Install the Docker role:
+  >>	ansible-galaxy install geerlingguy.docker

+5. Create a playbook.yaml file and add the following lines:

+		- name: Deploy Jenkins CI
+		hosts: jenkins_server
+		remote_user: vagrant
+		become: yes

+		roles:
+		  - geerlingguy.repo-epel
+		  - geerlingguy.jenkins
+		  - geerlingguy.git
+		  - tecris.maven
+		  - geerlingguy.ansible

+		- name: Deploy Nexus Server
+		hosts: nexus_server
+		remote_user: vagrant
+		become: yes

+		roles:
+		  - geerlingguy.java
+		  - savoirfairelinux.nexus3-oss

+		- name: Deploy Sonar Server
+		hosts: sonar_server
+		remote_user: vagrant
+		become: yes

+		roles:
+		  - wtanaka.unzip
+		  - zanini.sonar

+		- name: On Premises CentOS
+		hosts: app_server
+		remote_user: vagrant
+		become: yes

+		roles:
+		  - jenkins-keys-config

+6. Run the playbook through the following command:
+  >>	ansible-playbook playbook.yaml.

+7. Jenkins should be installed.
+And now we can create our Jenkins Pipeline job